 Acrobat, iTunes (or other feed aggregator, such as Podcast Republic) Video Player, and Screen Capture: The latest version of Adobe Reader must be installed in your computer in order to access course materials posted as PDFs. iTunes (or other feed aggregator) is optional but provides another alternative to accessing videos.
 Videos can also be downloaded and played by many other video players, such as Windows Media Player or by Podcast Republic (for Androids.)
 I also recommend knowing how to do "screen captures," for those times when you want to show me a problem that you are having with your computer or software.
 See my FAQ webpage for help with screen capture software.

 University Computer Lab Computers: Students can use the University labs' computers, which meet these course requirements, and are available for those students who are on-campus.
 Students can also use the public computers that are available in the building.

 Mobile Devices: Most of this course's materials are designed to be easily viewed from most modern tablets, smartphones, and multimedia players.
 Mobile devices are handy for playing videos and accessing course materials "on the go."

-Clickers: Clickers will be used to improve participation.
+Clickers: For in-class sections, clickers will be used to improve participation.
 You do not need to purchase clickers.
-Clickers will be provided by the professor.
+Clickers will be provided at no cost.